Admission to the Teacher Preparation Program Requirements

 TSIA 2.0 Exemption by Course Credit:

-Earning an A or B in the following courses will allow for the indicated TSIA 2.0 exemptions.
+Earning an A, B, or C in the following courses will allow for the indicated TSIA 2.0 exemptions.
 The courses may be taken at HSU or transferred from another accredited institution.

 TSIA 2.0 Math Exemption: